flurinduerst/WPSeed/README.md

 ### General
 * All important files provide a description/version at the top.
 Make sure to read it first.
+* Since Version 1.2.0 WPSeed creates cache-busting using [gulp-rev](https://www.npmjs.com/package/gulp-rev).
+If you're working locally (using the `.vm` TLD) the non-busted stylesheet (style.min.css) is enqueued, to make sure browsersync runs as expected.

 ### Important Files/Folders